-Cream puffs of sheep on the fields in the distance, we round the headland past the two towering venerable chalk stacks in the sea of Old Harry and Old Harry’s Wife, and down into Swanage.
+Cream puffs of sheep on the fields in the distance, we round the headland past the two towering venerable chalk stacks in the sea: Old Harry and Old Harry’s Wife, and we pass down into Swanage town.

 I don’t know Dorset at all well, but I knew Swanage.

 I had taught in a summer boarding school here years ago.
 It hadn’t changed.

 I don’t think Swanage had changed since about 1952 to be honest: the good-looking warm beaches with a tide that never seems to come in or go out, and a sea as still as a mill pond; the old fashioned shops; the lack of tack and tat.

 And to cap it all off, almost improbably, its own steam train line.